hepplerj/jasonheppler.org/source/_posts/2014-12-30-teaching-digital-history.md

 image:
     feature:
     thumb:
-categories: [hacks, essay]
+categories: teaching
-post_type: Essay
-tags: [teaching, education]
+tags: [teaching, digital-history]
-comments: true
+comments: false
 ---

 In the fall quarter I taught, for the first time, [a digital history